bpb27/rewa/NOTES.md

 - oscar actor leaderboard supporting/lead toggle

 - make oscar modal movie titles clickable, bring up spotlight
-- can't have two modals open at once
-- would be nice to have a back button

 - movieMode === 'oscar' but route === 'oscars'

 - search probs with accented characters - coould store normalized string alongside actual, or see if there's a pg solution

-- top movies of that year by popularity / revenue / tmdb avg (can be a dynamic call)

 - trpc caching (https://vercel.com/docs/edge-network/caching#how-to-cache-responses)